Ticket sales: The least understood side of the Olympics

 However, many sought-after tickets are packaged by resellers with top hotels and other perks, and the markups can be much more than 20 percent.
 These are aimed at the wealthy, hospitality packages and corporate buyers, for whom price is not always a concern.
 The resellers also run the risk of getting stuck with tickets they can’t sell.

 CoSport, a division of Jet Set Sports and based in Far Hill, New Jersey, came under criticism at the 2016 Olympics in Rio de Janeiro.
 Not only did buyers have to pay the markups, but they were also penalized by the fluctuation in the exchange rate at that time in Brazil.
-That was not CoSport’s fault, but it pushed up some prices up by another 50 percent to buyers outside Brazil.
+That was not CoSport’s fault, but it pushed some prices up by another 50 percent to buyers outside Brazil.

 Hidenori Suzuki, the senior director of tickets for the Tokyo Olympics, said local organizers try to scrutinize the authorized ticket resellers.